Tonight at sundown my fellow “members of the tribe” will begin celebrating Passover…and I couldn’t care less. So what, you may say, neither could I.

 So where does that leave me?
 I’m not in Jewish culture or of it, neither gefilte fish nor fowl.
 Yet I’ll continue thinking of myself as Jewish as I eat my lox and bagels and ignore Jewish holidays.
 But let my people go have their pickled herring.

 Like Moses, I returned to my heritage (after a fashion).
-But unlike the supposed Moses, I’m actually real.
+But unlike him, I’m actually real.

-**The above was a lightly edited version of a post that originally appeared in The Secular Spectrum.**
+**The following is a lightly edited version of a post that originally appeared in The Secular Spectrum.**

 For as little as $1 a month, you can help feed a starving writer.
 Please consider supporting my work on Patreon.